 To download a file with Curl, use the --output or -o command-line option.
 This option allows you to save the downloaded file to a local drive under the specified name.
 If you want the uploaded file to be saved under the same name as in the URL, use the --remote-name or -O command line option.
-If you don't use any of these options, Curl will print the downloaded file to the screen.
+If you don't use any of these options, Curl will print the downloaded file content to the screen.
 In this Curl Download File example, we download a file from the ReqBin echo URL.
 For security reasons, saving files on the ReqBin server is disabled.

 Curl Download File Syntax